tmtsoftware/csw/csw-location/csw-location-server/README.md

 * List or filter components and services using subsystem name/prefix in its name.
 * Track the location of another component or service for change in its location information.

-If you want to get started with location service, refer the [examples](https://tmtsoftware.github.io/csw/services/location.html).
+If you want to get started with location service, refer to the [examples](https://tmtsoftware.github.io/csw/services/location.html).

 You can refer to Scala documentation [here](https://tmtsoftware.github.io/csw/api/scala/csw/location/index.html).